 Are you looking for different ways you can decorate your home a budget?
 That makes since, after all, no one has an unlimited amount of funds to decorate until their hearts content.
 At least I don’t.
 I’ve actually been in the place where I felt like I couldn’t decorate my home because funds were tight at the time.
 And it can be really frustrating living in a space where you haven’t been able to make it your own.
 I feel you.
 So, if you’re looking for ways to make your house look beautiful with a low-budget, I’ve got you covered.
 Keep reading for a list of ideas to help.
-But first grab my Turn Your House Into A Home You Love Worksheet.
+But first, go ahead and join my FREE Decorating Made Easy Challenge.
+You’ll learn the tricks to easily decorate your home, even if you don’t have an eye for design.
 Now let’s get started.

 15 Low And No Cost Ways To Decorate Your Home On A Budget

 Ideas to help you update your décor for under $50 or less.

 - Update kitchen décor – from lovely centerpieces to exotic coffee bars, updating your kitchen décor doesn’t have to take a lot of money.
 One low cost change you can make in your kitchen is updating the cabinet pulls and handles.
 This can be as low as $1 per pull.
 Adding fresh flowers to the countertop.
 Less than $10.
 Or add a faux plant like I did – don’t judge me.
 You can also display cookbooks on a cookbook stand or corral a few coffee mugs and accessories on a tray for a beautiful display.